Q: I have never fished a tournament before | We are not professional fishermen. How can we be competitive?

 No, it is not mandatory to attend the Friday Night Seminar (FNS).
 Attendance is free of charge and open to the public.
 The FNS is a two (2) part educational event presented by the NAIFC.
 The first portion of the FNS covers the basics of ice fishing.
 The second portion of the FNS features speakers who talk about the more advanced/technical side of ice and tournament fishing.
 The NAIFC Pro-Staffers are available after the speakers are done to sit and talk with any of the locals or new teams that want to learn more about the tournaments, fishing techniques or new products on the market.
 Check the details page under the current tournament for speaker information.

 Q: Do I have to attend the Saturday Rules meeting?

 One member of the team must attend the Rules Meeting.
 If you are a new team we recommend both of the members attend the Rules Meeting.
 At the Rules Meeting you will receive your packet with rules, tags, and big fish marker.
 Prior to the start of the tournament both team members are required to sign a waiver.
 If one team member is not present at the Rules Meeting that missing team member must sign the waiver in the start/line-up line Sunday morning.

 Q: Will there be food served at the Friday Night Seminar or the Rules Meeting?

 Check the details page for the current tournament for specifics.
-The Host Community offers food to be purchased before the Friday Night Seminar.
-The Host Community may serve complementary food to the competitors at the Saturday Rules Meeting.
+Most Host Community offers food to be purchased before the Friday Night Seminar.
+Some Host Community may serve complementary food to the competitors at the Saturday Rules Meeting.
 Social hour for both nights begin at 5:00 pm with a cash bar.
 Saturday night Rules Meeting Registration starts at 5:00pm.
 Usually the food is generally available from 5:30-7:00pm.
 The Saturday Rules Meeting starts promptly at 7:00pm.